tombeesley/PSYC121_2022-23/docs/02-Week_2_PSYC121.md

 ### Bringing data, scripts and files into R Studio

-In week 1, we had a tiny dataset (relatively speakeing) that we entered into R through a script line.
+In week 1, we had a tiny dataset (relatively speaking) that we entered into R through a script line.
 That worked for what is was.
-But it's going to become painful and tedious when (a) we want to work with larger datasets (b) we have data more complex than a 1-dimensionallist of numbers (think about some 2-dimensional data sheets you might have encountered in excel for example)
+But it's going to become painful and tedious when (a) we want to work with larger datasets (b) we have data more complex than a 1-dimensional list of numbers (think about some 2-dimensional data sheets you might have encountered in excel for example)

 R can handle data files, and this week we're going to explore them.
-Within R, we can specify 'data frames' which can have, essentially, multiple columbns of data, and we can link data files to data frames for processing
+Within R, we can specify 'data frames' which can have, essentially, multiple columns of data, and we can link data files to data frames for processing

 To make things straightforward, each week we'll provide students with a "zip" file that contains the script to start from (which you can expand and annotate etc, and save on your file space).
 We'll also provide a data file or data files for you to use in the zip file.
 R can then *import* these files into the RStudio environment.
 So when you upload the zip file, you can import the data AND you can open up the script